taylorharwin/iss_node/README.md

 Require the module, and set it equal to a constructor, i.e: `var SpaceStream = require('iss_node')` A stream takes two parameters:
 1. Satelite ID (the NORAD id for a satelite: They are available at http://www.celestrak.com/pub/satcat.txt)
-2. Frequence (The number of times per minute to request new data from the wheretheiss.at API: e.g. 30 = one request every .5 seconds, .5 equals one request every two minutes.
+2. Frequency (The number of times per minute to request new data from the wheretheiss.at API: e.g. 30 = one request every .5 seconds, .5 equals one request every two minutes.
 Must be greater than 0, less than 60).
 3. Consume the stream however you wish.
 Please refer to Node's documentation for more info: [http://nodejs.org/api/stream.html](http://nodejs.org/api/stream.html).
 4. Refer to the two examples in the "examples" folder for more implementation details.